phoenixjyb/WBC_camera/docs/time_history.md

 ## Ramp-Up Stages
 1. **Arm Ramp (base fixed)**
    - Duration: `armPhaseSteps = max(ceil(2.0/sample_dt), 20)` (≥ 2 s)
-   - Base pose held at URDF home `(x=0, y=0, yaw=0)`
+   - Base pose held at the fixed home `(x=-2, y=-2, yaw=0)`
    - Desired EE pose fixed at the first waypoint
-   - Arm interpolates toward that pose (current implementation is linear interpolation, planned upgrade to collision-aware GIK)
+   - Arm follows a GIK-generated warm-up trajectory toward a virtual target that matches the first waypoint orientation and height while the base remains fixed at home

 2. **Chassis Ramp (EE fixed)**
    - Duration: `basePhaseSteps = max(ceil(max(posError/0.25, yawError/45°)/sample_dt), 20)` (≥ 1.5 s)
-   - Base interpolates from home to the first waypoint (will be replaced by planner to follow EE ground-plane offset)
+   - Base follows a Hybrid A* path from the home pose to the first waypoint while holding the desired EE pose fixed
+   - Ramp motion capped at 0.2 m/s; the tracking phase later restores the 0.6 m/s limit
    - Desired EE pose remains the first waypoint

 Ramp metadata is stored in `results.baseInitialization` (armSteps, baseSteps, duration).
 The full reference timeline is prepended with these ramp samples, shifting the original timestamps backward.